Implementing GJK

 Note that the points are stored in a different order depending on which side of the triangle the origin is found on.
 This is so that when we find our next point, the triangle of old points will be wound such that the origin is “above” it, which simplifies things greatly.

-A model tetrahedron I built out of Q-tips in order to wrap my mind around the aspects of this case.
+A model tetrahedron I built out of Q-tips in order to wrap my brain around this case.

 Yeah, I’m not going to diagram this one out.
 When I was learning, I actually ended up building a little model and then folding bits of paper and standing them up beside it in order to visualize everything.
 (It’s almost, but thankfully not quite, too silly to work.)